 Birmingham’s Business Environment

-The gross value added growth for Birmingham is largely influenced by the service sector, its three most concentrated industries are:
+The gross value added growth for Birmingham is largely influenced by the service sector, its three most

 - Human Health & Social Work

 With a number of affordable office spaces, Birmingham has a strong startup community and a creative,